emoose/Xb2XInput/README.md

-## Xb2XInput - user-mode Xbox OG controller driver for Windows
+## Xb2XInput fork - user-mode Xbox OG controller driver for Windows with new devices added

 Xb2XInput is a small application that can translate the input from an Xbox OG controller over to a virtual XInput/DirectInput device for games to make use of, without needing any unsigned drivers to be installed!